alexbinary/My-LEGO-Collection/README.md

 ## Design notes

+### SQLite type-safe wrapper

+SQLite C style API is all but type safe.
+It's super easy to write bad code due to the use of "opaque pointers" to designate connections and statements, both of which you must manipulate following a state machine.
+This require you to keep rigorous track of what your pointers actually point to as welle as which state the object they point to are in.
+And SQL queries are just plain strings, with no compile time checks.
+We have to do better than that.

+First, calls to the SQLite C style API are wrapped in fancy Swift classes that 1- make sure you don't mistake a pointer for another, and 2-  make sure you don't make calls that you shouldn't do given the state of the object.

+Second, SQL queries are abstracted into structured types that generate the SQL code for us.
+"Don't touch SQL code yourself and you'll be fine."

+Finally, the database structure is represented with structured types that make it easy to declare
+- and document! - the structure once and reuse the information everywhere it is needed (e.g. when building queries, reading from a table, etc).

 ### Data models and the database

 There are three distinct data models:

-#### The Rebrickable data model
+- the Rebrickable data model

     Used to work with data retrieved from the Rebrickable web service.
 These models map exactly to the data representation used by the web service.

-#### The database data model
+- the database data model

     Used to store data in the database.
 These models should not be tied to the Rebrickable webservice, as in the future the database may store data from other sources.

-#### The app data model
+- the app data model

     Used in the app to manipulate data.
 These models provide more strict typing.

+In the database tool, the objects that insert data into the database take Rebrickable models and convert them to database models.
+In the app, the objects that read data from the database read database models and convert them to app models.